vjoel/tupelo/README.md

 See https://en.wikipedia.org/wiki/Tuple_space for general information and history.
 This project is strongly influenced by Masatoshi Seki's Rinda implementation, part of the Ruby standard library.
 See http://pragprog.com/book/sidruby/the-druby-book for a good introduction to rinda and druby.

-See http://dbmsmusings.blogspot.com/2010/08/problems-with-acid-and-how-to-fix-them.html for an explanation of the imporance of determinism in distributed transaction systems.
+See http://dbmsmusings.blogspot.com/2010/08/problems-with-acid-and-how-to-fix-them.html for an explanation of the importance of determinism in distributed transaction systems.

 What is a tuple?
 ----------------